 Surveys and Consultations

-The Health and Care Transformation Programme regularly seek honest opinions regarding quality of care via surveys and public consultations.
-A number of the projects across the programme have live surveys - please read through the below page, where you can take part in any current surveys or consultations and access results of completed surveys and consultations.
+Sir Jonathan Michael’s first recommendation was that the Council of Ministers should formally adopt the principle that patients and service users are fully engaged in, and at the centre of, all aspects of planning and delivery of health and social care services.
+Within this in mind, the Health and Care Transformation Programme regularly seek honest opinion regarding quality of care via surveys and public consultations.
+A number of the projects across government have ran surveys and consultations previously – please read through the below page, where you can access results of completed surveys and consultations, or take part in any current surveys or consultations.

 Primary Care at Scale